WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/thursday.md

 ---

-Yesterday each of your teams designed a prototype of a piece of technology you might build to help address a specific problem.
+Yesterday each of your teams designed (a) prototype(s) of technology you might build to help address a problem.

 Today you're going to dive into more development!